🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 • Fall Risk: Assessment of coordination and balance.

-• Pneumonia Vaccine: As prescribed by a doctor.
+• Pneumonia Vaccine: As prescribed by your doctor.

 • Shingles Vaccine: As recommended.

-General recommendations are a baseline, but your plan should take into account personal characteristics:
+General recommendations are a baseline, but your plan should be tailored to your individual circumstances:

-If relatives have had serious illnesses, screenings may start earlier:
+If relatives have had serious illnesses, screenings may need to start earlier:

-• Breast Cancer: Earlier mammogram if close relatives had cancer before 50.
+• Breast Cancer: Earlier mammograms if a close relative had cancer before 50.

-• Colon Cancer: Earlier colonoscopy if relatives were diagnosed before 60.
+• Colon Cancer: Earlier colonoscopy if a relative was diagnosed before 60.

-• Heart Disease: Frequent monitoring of blood pressure and cholesterol.
+• Heart Disease: More frequent monitoring of blood pressure and cholesterol.

 • Polyps: More frequent colonoscopies.